-- (a) All real estate licenses issued by the Commission under G.S.
+(a) All real estate licenses issued by the Commission under G.S.
 93A, Article 1 shall expire on June 30 following issuance.
-Any broker desiring renewal of his or her license shall renew on the Commission's website within 45 days prior to license expiration and shall submit a renewal fee of forty-five dollars (\$45.00). - (b) During the renewal process, every individual broker shall provide an email address to be used by the Commission.
+Any broker desiring renewal of his or her license shall renew on the Commission's website within 45 days prior to license expiration and shall submit a renewal fee of forty-five dollars (\$45.00).

+(b) During the renewal process, every individual broker shall provide an email address to be used by the Commission.
 The email address may be designated by the broker as private in order to be exempt from public records disclosures pursuant to G.S.
 93A-4(b2).

-A broker who does not have an email address is not required to obtain an email address to comply with this Rule. - (c) During the renewal process, every designated broker-in-charge shall disclose:
+(c) During the renewal process, every designated brokerin-charge shall disclose:

-- (1) each federally insured depository institution lawfully doing business in this State where the trust account(s) for the broker-in-charge or the entity for which the broker-in-charge is designated is held, if applicable; and - (2) any criminal conviction or occupational license disciplinary action that occurred within the previous year.
+(1) each federally insured depository institution lawfully doing business in this State where the trust account(s) for the broker-in-charge or the entity for which the broker-in-charge is designated is held, if applicable; and

+(2) any criminal conviction or occupational license disciplinary action that occurred within the previous year.